quimnut/brewcompetition-docker/README.md

 This project aims to help home brew clubs quickly deploy a competition website.

 ## Requirements
-A docker environment ($5/m VPS, home NAS).
+A docker environment ($5/m VPS, home NAS, aws/oci/gcs/m$ cloud free tier).

-A (sub)domain name to use (possibly free).
+A (sub)domain name to use (possibly free also).

-A SMTP email account for sending email (possibly free, or mailgun).
+A SMTP email account for sending email (possibly free like mailgun).

 ## Usage
 - Ensure docker, docker-compose and git are installed.